MacDill inspires Tampa students during AIM HIGH flight

-The 6th Air Refueling Wing hosted four students ages 16-17 and eight administrators with the Hillsborough County School District, on a KC-135 Stratotanker aircraft orientation flight at MacDill Air Force Base, Florida, Dec.
-9, 2021.
-(U.S. Air Force video by Airman 1st Class Lauren Cobin)
+The 6th Air Refueling Wing hosted four students ages 16-17 and eight administrators with the Hillsborough County School District (HCDS) on a KC-135 Stratotanker aircraft orientation flight Dec.
+9 at MacDill Air Force Base, Florida.

+The students witnessed first-hand a Total Force air refueling training mission over Alabama involving a 6th ARW’s KC-135 and four F-16 Fighting Falcon aircraft assigned to the Alabama Air National Guard’s 187th Fighter Wing, Dannelly Field, Alabama.

+“Today was an amazing day and I got to experience something new,” said Khari Anglin, a senior at Newsome High School.
+“It was incredible to see how the pilots are able to communicate and work together to get the job done.”

 |Date Taken: